-- 1. Install one adjustable metal connector through the third hole out from the center of one servo arm, enlarge the hole in the servo arm using a 2mm drill bit to accommodate the servo connector.
+- Install one adjustable metal connector through the third hole out from the center of one servo arm, enlarge the hole in the servo arm using a 2mm drill bit to accommodate the servo connector.
 Remove the excess material from the arm. - After installing the adjustable metal connector apply a small drop of thin C/A to the bottom nut.
-This will prevent the connector from loosening during flight. - Plug the throttle servo into the receiver and turn on the radio system.
+This will prevent the connector from loosening during flight. - 2.
+Plug the throttle servo into the receiver and turn on the radio system.
 Check to ensure that the throttle servo output shaft is moving in the correct direction.
 When the throttle stick is moved forward from idle to full throttle, the throttle barrel should also open and close using this motion.
-If not, reverse the direction of the servo, using the transmitter.
+If not, reverse the direction of the servo, using the transmitter. - Must be purchased separately! - Ensure smooth, non-binding movement when assembling - Apply threadlocker (screw cement). - Cut off shaded portion - Drill holes with the specified diameter.

 - 3. Slide the adjustable metal connector / servo arm assembly over the plain end of the pushrod wire.
 Position the throttle stick and the throttle trim at their lowest positions. - 4.
 Manually push the carburator barrel fully closed.
 Angle the arm back about 45 degree from center and attach the servo arm onto the servo.
-With the carburator barrel fully closed, tighte the set screw in the adjustable metal connector. - 5.
-Remove the excess throttle pushrod wire using wire cutters and install the servo arm retaining screw.
+With the carburator barrel fully closed, tighte the set screw in the adjustable metal connector. - Remove the excess throttle pushrod wire using wire cutters and install the servo arm retaining screw.